Table of Contents[Hide][Show]

 The premise is simple.
 Cards Against Humanity is a game for horrible people.
 Why?
 Every turn a player flips a black card that asks a question.
 The other players answer it with their funniest white card.
 Answers are usually hilarious and fresh.
 This is NOT a game for kids.
 If your “babies” are late teens or all grown up it will be a blast to play together.
 Expansion packs are available including Absurd, 90’s Nostalgia Pack, Food Pack, and the Theatre Pack.

 Want to be rewarded for all the bad decisions you’ve ever made AND learn new things about your friends?
-Gather up some friends for a game at your judgement-free table.
+Gather up some friends for a game at your judgment-free table.

 This game has you caption a meme from cards you’ve drawn.
 Be warned there are some pretty dirty cards but a lot of laughs.